nsitarekurdes/biden-trump-speeches-analysis/README.md

 # Biden and Trump's Speeches on Israel-Gaza Conflict

 ## Introduction
-This project analyzes speeches and statements made by President Joe Biden and former President Donald Trump regarding the Israel-Gaza conflict from October 2023 to January 2024.
+This project analyzes speeches and statements made by President Joe Biden and former President Donald Trump regarding the Israel-Gaza conflict from October 2023 to May 2024.

 ## Methodology
-Speeches were collected from official websites and analyzed for sentiment using TextBlob.
+Speeches were collected from official websites, report news and analyzed for sentiment using TextBlob.

 ## Results
 The sentiment analysis of the speeches shows...